 The traditional approach to safety is to identify "hotspot" locations and then identify measures to implement by diagnosing the "hotspot".
-ODOT hired a consultant to create a draft list of potential hotspot projects (prioritized based on benefit cost ratios) for all roads in each Region identifying locations and the appropriate countermeasures.
-This doesn't allow us to select hot spot.
+ODOT uses the Safety Priority Index System (SPIS) which is a flagging tool to identify high crash locations for our Region Traffic Investigators to investigate to develop potential hotspot safety projects (prioritized based on benefit cost ratios) for all roads in each Region identifying locations and the appropriate countermeasures.